 Today, TERAPET is a Swiss medical technology start-up, but the idea did not start off in the business world.
 Two of the three founders had the idea when working on proton beam technology here at CERN.

-With the support of IdeaSquare and the Knowledge Transfer (KT) department, the physicists took their CERN know-how and applied it to a real-world problem: cancer treatment.
+Through the collaboration with CERN Physicists in the framework of an innovation project co-financed by Innosuisse and the support of IdeaSquare and the Knowledge Transfer (KT) group, the TERAPET physicists used their CERN know-how and applied it to a real-world problem: cancer treatment.

 Proton beam therapy is an innovative treatment method for cancer and other tumours.
 Compared to conventional radiotherapy which uses X-rays, proton therapy causes less damage to the healthy tissue surrounding the tumour.
 Trials have shown that the radiation dose ‘behind’ the tumour is close to 0.
 This is because protons are unable to penetrate the body after a certain depth.